Apollonius14/Aerial_Robotics3D/README.md

-Students are asked to write their own controllers - I have written two, a linearised and non-linear controller, and make them available for anyone to use for any purpose.
+Students are asked to write their own controllers - I have written two, a linearised and non-linear controller, and make them available for anyone to use for any legal and safe purpose.
 Students are also asked to write their own minimum-jerk trajectory generators, which I have also done.
 My files start with OK_ eg. OK_3Dcontroller.m

 IP Disclaimer: I am not sure whether I'm allowed to re-use and make public this modified software library.
 I genuinely only want to do so to showcase